elatov/elatov.github.io/_posts/2013-06-15-install-splunk-and-send-logs-to-splunk-with-rsyslog-over-tcp-with-ssl.md

         515 for data from any host

-Lastly let&#8217;s open up the port for TCP over SSL:
+Lastly let's open up the port for TCP over SSL:

     [root@splunk ~]# iptables -L -n | grep 515
     ACCEPT     tcp  --  0.0.0.0/0            0.0.0.0/0           state NEW tcp dpt:515